psaras1/COMP1204/README.md

 ## Coursework 1
 This project tested:
 * Unix scripting for file processing
-* Resport writing using LaTeX
+* Report writing using LaTeX
 * Use of Git for version control

 ## Coursework 2